KEO-cls-eedi/specification/doc/clseedi.md

 ------------ | ---------------------------------------------------------------------------------------------------------
-gcp          | The backend wants to be notified about measurement data of the grid connection point of the premise. controllable | The backend wants to be notified about aggregated measurement data of all controllable devices in the local network.
+gcp          | The backend wants to be notified about measurement data of the grid connection point of the premise. controllable | The backend wants to be notified about aggregated measurement data of all controllable devices in the local network. meter        | The backend wants to be notified about measurement data of a specific meter behind the grid connection point of the premise.

 If other values than the ones defined in this table are encountered, no notifications for that source type SHALL be sent